Hello book club readers!

-- What do you think would happen to your city’s public transit services if commuters reported seeing their Departed on the subway trains?
+- What would happen to your city’s public transit services if riders reported seeing their Departed on the subway trains?

-- How would you react if you experienced a Visitation such as were experienced by commuters in Red Line trains in Ghosts on the Red Line?
+- How would you react if you experienced a Visitation like those in Ghosts on the Red Line?

 - How credible do you find the reactions of Red Line riders, the MBTA, the Boston media, and political leaders as described in the book?